alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

+- <span style="color:red">**Class Discussion**</span>
 - Opinions:
   - Justice Rehnquist - Majority:
-    - Earlier cases (Jones & Laughlin Steel, Darby, Wickard) established Congress’s authority to enact social legislation under its Commerce Clause Authority.
-They allowed Congress to (1) regulate activity that uses the channels of interstate commerce, (2) protect the instrumentalities of interstate commerce, and (3) regulate activities with a substantial relation to interstate commerce.369 The first two categories were irrelevant in this case.
+    - **TOOLBOX**: Earlier cases (Jones & Laughlin Steel, Darby, Wickard) established Congress’s authority to enact social legislation under its Commerce Clause Authority.
+They allowed Congress to: **
+      - (1) regulate activity that uses the channels of interstate commerce,
+      - (2) protect the instrumentalities of interstate commerce, and
+      - (3) regulate activities with a substantial relation to interstate commerce.
+The first two categories were irrelevant in this case.
 Only the third is at issue.
-    - The government argued that the statute affects interstate commerce because guns lead to costly violent crime, because gun violence reduces travel and thus impedes commerce, and because gun violence harms education which in turn harms economic productivity.
+    - The government argued that the statute affects interstate commerce because:
+      - guns lead to costly violent crime,
+      - because gun violence reduces travel and thus impedes commerce,
+      - and because gun violence harms education which in turn harms economic productivity.
     - If the government’s theories were correct, would there be any areas of criminal law that the government could not regulate under the Commerce Clause?
 Any activity can be characterized as commercial.
+(House That Jack Built)
+      - No regulation of the use of the channels of interstate commerce
+      - No attempt to prohbit the interstate transporation of a commodity through the channels of commerce
+      - No protection of an instrumentality of interstate commerce or a think in interstate commerce.
+      - Guns are not "economic activity"
   - Justice Kennedy, concurring:
     - Federalism was one of the framers’ key values.
     - Broadening the Commerce Clause would disrupt the balance of power between state governments and the federal government.